kyoukaya/granblue-driver/README.md

+# granblue-driver
+Things are very messy, rewriting things on the side.
-Window size setting must be set to **small** in game settings

- See slime.bat for an example.
-Needs viramate for hotkeys because I'm lazy.
+Window size setting must be set to **small** in game settings.
+Needs viramate for hotkeys and hosting last hosted coop quest because I'm lazy.

+# Usage
+* python gbf.py [profile_name] [options]
+* The script will pause upon starting up.
+Hit enter to unpause when the coop room is all set up and summons are picked.

+# Flags
+Temp
+* --hostslime, --leechslime, --debug (start script in interactive mode)

 # Installation
 * pip install requirements.txt